Hanafubuki/simpleTwitter/README.md

 2. cd simpleTwitter
 3. composer install
 4. npm install && npm run dev
-5. Create a database named "twitter" inside your MySQL Database *
+5. Create a database named "linkx" inside your MySQL Database *
 5. php artisan migrate

-* In case you don't have MySQL/PHP installed, I recommend using XAMPP for a quick setup.
+*In case you don't have MySQL/PHP installed, I recommend using XAMPP for a quick setup.

 ## Tests